Interview day: how to make your own luck

 But in case this day isn’t yours and Marc gives you the call of “I’m sorry but I can’t offer you a place in my school”, don’t just answer with your breaking voice that it’s fine.
 Ask for a second chance, he’s all about them.

 And when you come back PLEASE, take it as the greatest gift of all.

 Smash your presentation.
 Smash your other activities.
 Smash it all.

-Now that you have more advice on how to get into the highest rated ad school in the world take it or don’t but please be smart: don’t f*ck it up.
+Now that you have more advice on how to get into the highest rated ad school in the world, take my advice, or don’t.
+But please, be smart: Don’t f*ck it up.

 Or come have a chat on twitter, I swear we’re all as cool as you think we are.